knowdive/ETR/README.md

 ## Files

-Each file encode the portion of the reference KGB used in the experiments (i.e., Schema.org, SUMO, OpenCyc and DBpedia)
+Each file encodes the portion of the reference KB used in the experiments (i.e., Schema.org, SUMO, OpenCyc and DBpedia)

 ## Usage